70th Guards Rifle Division: Battle of Kursk

 The division was officially presented its Guards banner by the Corps commander, Lt.
 Gen. A. L. Bondarev, on April 21.
 By the beginning of June the Corps was moved into 13th Army which held most of the north shoulder of the Kursk salient.
 On June 19 General Lyudnikov left the division to take command of the 15th Rifle Corps; he would be named a Hero of the Soviet Union on October 16, eventually command the 39th Army, and be promoted to the rank of colonel general.
 He was replaced by Col. Ivan Andreevich Gusev, who would be promoted to the rank of major general on September 1.

 In the course of the battle the 70th Guards would defend part of the Olkhovatka sector.
-13th Army, along with reinforcements, occupied the most important sector of Rokossovskii's front, about 32km in width, bordered on the right by 48th Army and by 70th Army on the left.
+13th Army, along with reinforcements, occupied the most important sector of Rokossovskii's front, about 32 km in width, bordered on the right by 48th Army and by 70th Army on the left.
 The Army had four of its rifle divisions (8th, 15th, 81st and 148th) in its first echelon, two in second echelon, and the 17th and 18th Guards Rifle Corps in reserve.
 Central Front staff anticipated two probable German attack axes, the first against 48th Army and the second against 13th Army, the latter in the direction of Ponyri, Zolotukhino and Kursk.

 When the German offensive, Operation Zitadelle, began on July 5 it soon became apparent that the main attack would be against 13th Army, although somewhat farther to the west of Ponyri than anticipated, and during the morning Rokossovskii sent an order to his army commanders: "At dawn on 6 July begin operations according to variation no. 2."
 This variant called for the launching of the main counterattack by the two reserve Guards corps and the 2nd Tank Army along the front from Mamoshino–Orlanka–Prilepy–Bityug–Kashara in the general direction of Ladyrevo and Koshelevo, with supporting attacks by elements of 48th and 70th Armies.
 The 17th Guards Corps was somewhat delayed in its movement and by the end of July 6 was concentrating in the area Bityug–Kashara–Olkhovatka, too late to carry out a planned attack with 16th Tank Corps to restore the situation on the Army's left flank.
 16th Tanks had attacked alone, suffered heavy losses against German panzers, and was then ordered by Rokossovskii to dig in.
 Meanwhile, the commander of 13th Army, Lt.
 Gen. N. I. Pukhov had allocated substantial reinforcements to 17th Guards Corps, including the 1st Guards Artillery Division, the 378th Antitank Artillery Regiment and the 237th Tank Regiment; this substantial firepower ensured Bondarev would be able to hold the line even without mobile tank support.